dferber90/meteor-prerender/README.md

 Leave it out in your production configuration.

-## Testing locally
+## Testing and Verifying
 There are two options to test whether Prerender is working or not.

 ### Locally (recommended)

 1. Set the `prerenderServiceUrl` to `http://localhost:3033/`.
-2. Download the [open source Prerender server(https://prerender.io/documentation/test-it) to another directory
+2. Download the [open source Prerender server](https://prerender.io/documentation/test-it) to another directory
 3. Run the Prerender server with a custom port locally (because 3000 is taken by your Meteor app), with `$ export PORT=3033; node server.js`
 4. Visit any URL of your application and append `?_escaped_fragment_=`, e.g. [http://localhost:3000/?_escaped_fragment_=](http://localhost:3000/?_escaped_fragment_=)